swiftlang/swift/docs/refactoring/SwiftLocalRefactoring.md

 Next, we need to implement how the code under the cursor should be changed if the refactoring action is applied.
 To do this, we have to implement the [performChange] method of `RefactoringActionLocalizeString`.
-In the implementation of `performChange`, we can access the same `SemaToken` object that [isApplicable] received.
+In the implementation of `performChange`, we can access the same `ResolvedCursorInfo` object that [isApplicable] received.

 ~~~cpp
 1  bool RefactoringActionLocalizeString::